The Lorna Fortier O’Malley – VETERANS WELLNESS CENTER

 This activity is both very popular and practical too.
 Working with dieticians and nutritionists from Heywood Hospital, MVOC veterans are exposed to a variety of healthy eating options that include nutritional information and hands-on food preparation and cooking skills.
 Residents in the MVOC housing programs also have learned to grow fresh vegetables and herbs that often become ingredients in the featured meals during the class.

 Alcoholics Anonymous is an international fellowship of men and women who have had a drinking problem.
 It is nonprofessional, self-supporting, multiracial, apolitical, and available almost everywhere.
 There are no age or education requirements.
 Membership is open to anyone who wants to do something about his or her drinking problem.
-MVOC is a host site for AA meetings and can help you to find other AA resources.
-Of course the MVOC meeting is primarily reserved for veterans however anyone can attend.
+MVOC provides access to many sites for AA meetings and can help you to find other AA resources.